-Oaxaca, the capital city of the state with the same name, is a beautiful, unique center of very rich and diverse cultural activity which might easily be called an epicenter of Mexican culture.
+Oaxaca, the capital city of the state with the same name, is a beautiful, unique center of very rich and diverse cultural activity which might easily be called an epicenter of culture in Mexico.
 It is one of my favorite places in the world.
 In my several visits over the last three years, one strong cultural element that I've noticed is the complex propagation and interaction of sounds in the streets of the city's Historic Center.
 Walking through the streets one can often hear a density of stereos, hawkers, machines, perambulating musical acts, conversations of all registers, firecrackers, sirens, horns, and construction among other sonic phenomena, all reflected and reverberated by the dense stone colonial buildings and plazas.
-I remember walking down the sidewalk at times (fueled by the region's glorious and electrifying mezcal) dancing manically in passing to a different song projected from each storefront, sometimes wildly different types of music; whether to attract customers or make the shopping experience more of a party, many stores in Oaxaca (as well as in many other Mexican cities) place big speakers in front of their store and project loud music and/or announcements.
+I remember walking down the sidewalk at times (fueled by the region's splendid and electrifying mezcal) dancing manically in passing to a different song projected from each storefront, sometimes wildly different types of music; whether to attract customers or make the shopping experience more of a party, many stores in Oaxaca (as well as in many other Mexican cities) place big speakers in front of their store and project loud music and/or announcements.
 I continue to be fascinated by this undefined quality, an ambiguity regarding these speakers' purpose and effects, and a general feeling that this is just how things are done here.
 Ideas started to gestate once I contemplated this aggressive infrastructure of diverse audio gear.

 Though the idea had emerged, the place was still to be found: I spent my first full day in Oaxaca hunting for the corridor with the most outward-facing speakers.
 Luckily I found this within a few hours and it was only a short walk in a straight line from the Museo de Arte Contemporáneo, the institution that sponsored and hosted this special festival that invited me here.
 Bustamante is a bustling corridor connecting the Zócalo to several local transit hubs and boasts a wide variety of stands and stores from opticians to seafood.
 From here I put into action a skill cultivated from what I call Cigarette Life, a jewel of a day job that, among other things, requires me to convince store staff to do something mildly annoying for a short period of time-- and I do this all day, as much as twenty times a day, for weeks or sometimes months on end.
 And so I spent the majority of my working time for the next three days chasing down store owners, explaining the idea, its purpose, its logistics, why the store would benefit from participating, and noting each system's technical specs... until Friday morning when the last of 21 stores with outward-facing speakers on this three-block stretch of Calle Bustamante agreed that I could use their speakers for an hour on Saturday.